-Now, where physical, or modern science argues about the workings of brute matter, it is regarded in the secret doctrine that, there are invisible Elemental forces producing the effects of objective phenomena, that are supersensuous in effect, imperceptible, intelligent and sentient; which are in themselves, the effects of Primary causes underlying terrestrial phenomena.
-Electricity, Magnetism, Sound, Light, Heat, Cohesion, &c., are described for example as a) supersensuous effects in their hidden behavior, and b) objective phenomena in the world of senses.
-Its supersensuous effects require abnormal faculties to perceive them; whereas the conditions of these energies in the world of senses, require ordinary physical senses.
-These supersensuous effects are emanations of, still more supersensuous spiritual qualities, belonging to conscious causes.
+This knowledge is hidden, primarily, because of the illusive behavior of matter itself, and the unwillingness of mortal people to understand.
+Even if they could, the teachings would not make sense.
+This is truly not mere intellectualism, but based upon actual experiential observation.
+Where physical, or modern science argues about the workings of brute matter, the occult teaching explains the existences of invisible Elemental forces producing the effects of objective phenomena.
+They are supersensuous in effect, imperceptible, intelligent and sentient, and are in themselves, the effects of Primary causes underlying terrestrial phenomena.
+Electricity, Magnetism, Sound, Light, Heat, Cohesion, &c., are described for example as supersensuous effects in their hidden behavior, and objective phenomena in the world of senses.
+Its supersensuous effects require abnormal faculties to perceive them; whereas the conditions of these energies in the world of senses require ordinary physical senses.
+These supersensuous effects are emanations of, still more supersensuous spiritual qualities.

-The closer the “element” or body, e.g., an atom to the Laya (zero-point), also known as Nirvana, or the undifferentiated (homogeneous) state of matter, the more conscious the reality.
-The forces of Nature are supersensuous states of matter, and possible objects of perception to beings with the requisite senses; being the effects of conscious and intelligent Forces, which in their collective, make one absolute and unified Force, or PRINCIPLE of life.
+The teaching says, that the forces of Nature the Occultists refer to, are supersensuous states of matter, and possible objects of perception to beings with the requisite senses; being the effects of conscious and intelligent Forces, which in their collective, make one absolute and unified Force, or PRINCIPLE.
 The Secret Doctrine teaches of Cycles in the new rebirth of a Kosmos or Solar system, i.e., of Cycles of matter, and Cycles of spiritual evolution.
 Stanzas given in The Secret Doctrine are divided into Cosmogenesis and Anthropogenesis.
-If anything, it is in the stanzas of Cosmogenesis, where principle ideas lie, concerning the Absolute PRINCIPLE, and its eternal manifestation, or SUBSTANCE.
-It is the fundamental Law in the Secret Doctrine, upon which the entire philosophy rests — a super-unified homogeneous divine “SUBSTANCE-PRINCIPLE.”
-Christian authorities who’ve not managed to find this philosophy appealing, like to mention these ideas “come from the East,” meaning a “bad thing.”
-This PRINCIPLE and Substance is yet inside, outside, everywhere in the manifested universe, in around, through, and over every mathematical point, and everything exists in IT.
-The Jew, Christian and Muslim cannot recognize their deity in its conception, except dimly where their idea of an abstract Great Deity is mixed with an anthropomorphic Creator.
-The Sāmkhya school, the Jains, and Vaishnavas before the common era, have taught such doctrines.
+If anything, it is in the stanzas of Cosmogenesis where the principle ideas lie, concerning the Absolute PRINCIPLE, and its eternal manifestation, or SUBSTANCE.
+It is the fundamental Law in the Secret Doctrine upon which the entire philosophy rests, a super-unified homogeneous divine “SUBSTANCE-PRINCIPLE.”
+The Sāmkhya school, Jains, and Vaishnavas before the common era, have taught such doctrines.

 “Our laws are as immutable as those of Nature, and they were known to man and eternity before this strutting game cock, modern science, was hatched.
 If I have not given you the modus operandi or begun by the wrong end, I have at least shown you that we build our philosophy upon experiment and deduction — unless you choose to question and dispute this fact equally with all others.”
 (K.H. to A.O.
 Hume, The Mahatma Letters to A.P.
 Sinnett, Letter no. 22, 1882)